Sharing some good advice from CVS Speaks:

-We need the help of all parents in stopping the spread of these illnesses.
-Please keep your child at home until they are symptom free for a full 24 hours.
-That is the only way we will finally stop the spread of these viruses.
+We need the help of all parents in stopping the spread of illness.
+Please keep your child at home until they are symptom free for a full 24 hours or until the date the doctor writes that they may return.

 DO NOT SEND MEDICATIONS TO SCHOOL FOR THE NURSE TO ADMINISTER

 *until you have read the rules regarding administration of medications at school.
 The State of Texas has specific laws that cover administration of medication at school and we must comply.
 We cannot give any medication without the proper form signed by the parent.
 We cannot give any over the counter medications that are not approved by our Medical Director unless we have a doctors order from the students personal physician.
 There is a list of the approved medications on all registration cards.

 ALL MEDICATIONS SHOULD BE GIVEN AT HOME UNLESS THEY ARE ORDERED MORE THAN THREE TIMES A DAY.
 THE ONLY EXCEPTION IS IF THE PHYSICIAN HAS ORDERED IT TO BE GIVEN AT A SPECIFIC TIME DURING THE SCHOOL DAY.